 SEQUENCE AND FREQUENCY OF INSTRUCTION: The sequence of the course is generally outlined below under detailed outline of skills.
 However, due to the unique needs of each student, these objectives may or may not follow the exact sequence.
-Students generally receive 2 1⁄4 hours of direct instruction per week, plus 3 hours of open tech-lab hours 5 days per week.
+Students generally receive 2 1⁄2 hours of direct instruction per week, plus 3 hours of open tech-lab hours 5 days per week.
 Hatlen Center advocates the use of technology in all areas of curriculum, so practicum hours extend this instruction.
 11⁄2 hour group classes on an intermittent basis are required for all students.
-These classes often consist of technology vendors who come to demonstrate their products to the students
+These classes often consist of technology vendors who come to demonstrate their products to the students evening and is subject to the rules and regulations of the lab, which must be signed prior to use.

-Average group lecture hours per year: 10 Average individualized instruction per year: 100+
+Average individualized instruction per year: 100+

 REQUIRED TEXT AND READING MATERIALS/RESOURCES AVAILABLE: There is no required text or reading material for this course.
-The technology lab is open in the evening and is subject to the rules and regulations of the lab, which must be signed prior to use.
+The technology lab is open in the